smilence86/A-Light-and-Fast-Face-Detector-for-Edge-Devices/face_detection/README.md

 After you download the data, you can put it anywhere.
 Remember to set `param_trainset_pickle_file_path` variable in the configuration file. (we usually put the data into the folder: `./data_provider_farm/data_folder/`)

+### Future Directions
+* better training strategies, like pre-training, better optimizer, loss branch balance...
+* much lighter backbone.
+MobileNet and ShuffleNet series are classic choices, maybe they are not the best.
+We will explore something new and touch the limit of the speed.
+* study the best match between RF and scales, which may produce more efficient backbones.